- Oscar Tshiebwe

 - November 27, 1999

-Freshman: Averaged 11.2 points and 9.3 rebounds per game in 31 starts as a freshman … Named to the All-Big 12 Conference Second Team … Unanimous Big 12 All-Freshman Team selection and also made the Big 12 All-Newcomer Team … Selected to the NABC District 8 First Team and the USBWA District II Team … Academic All-Big 12 Rookie Team … Also earned Garrett Ford Academic Honor Roll and the Big 12 Commissioner’s Honor Roll team honors … Led the Mountaineers in scoring and rebounding … Team-high 19 games in double-digit scoring and team-best 10 double-doubles … First in the Big 12 in offensive rebounds per game with 4.1 and second in overall rebounding … Registered 13 double-figure efforts on the boards … Led the nation in offensive rebounding percentage at 19.0% … Earned Big 12 Newcomer of the Week three times … Had a double-double with 16 points and 12 rebounds in a win over No. 4 Baylor to end the regular season … Also posted 11 points and 12 rebounds vs. the top-ranked Bears a month earlier … Double-double with 16 points and 10 rebounds vs. Iowa State … Also recorded a double-double with 13 points and 11 boards vs. Texas at home … 17 rebounds and four blocks in a win over No. 22 Texas Tech … Logged a 17-point, 17-rebound game at No. 3 Kansas … Scored 19 points vs. Youngstown State … Back-to-back double-doubles vs. Nicholls State (15 points and 11 rebounds) and Austin Peay (14 points and 10 boards) … Monster game against Wichita State with 19 points and a career-high 18 rebounds … Selected as the MVP of the Cancun Challenge, including a season-high 21 points against Boston … Went for 20 points and 17 rebounds in just his second career game at Pitt.
+At West Virginia as a freshman, Tshiebwe averaged 11.2 points and 9.3 rebounds per game in 31 starts and was named to the All-Big 12 Conference Second Team.
+He was a unanimous Big 12 All-Freshman Team selection and also made the Big 12 All-Newcomer Team.
+Tshiebwe was selected to the NABC District 8 First Team and the USBWA District II Team.
+He led the Mountaineers in scoring and rebounding and had a team-high 19 games in double-digit scoring and a team-best 10 double-doubles.
+Tshiebwe was first in the Big 12 in offensive rebounds per game with 4.1 and second in overall rebounding.
+He registered 13 double-figure efforts on the boards and led the nation in offensive rebounding percentage at 19.0%.
+Tshiebwe earned Big 12 Newcomer of the Week three times.
+He logged a 17-point, 17-rebound game at No. 3 Kansas.
+Tshiebwe had a monster game against Wichita State with 19 points and a career-high 18 rebounds and he went for 20 points and 17 rebounds in just his second career game at Pitt.